If you can't find the answer to your question here, try searching the

 How can I receive alerts on my smartphone?

-There are three options:
+There are two options:

 How can I receive alerts on my desktop computer?